gordonje/access_mo/README.md

 The House and Senate Clerks have two distinct websites that publish this information.

-Here are the current commands to run (in order:
+Here are the current commands to run (in order):

 1. Run get_past_sessions.py
 2. Run get_lawmaker_profiles.py